Do you run a business in Liverpool? Are you looking for reliable help from an SEO agency?

-There are a variety of tools we use to curate a comprehensive list of between 500 – 2000+ keywords that are relevant to your business.
+We use a variety of tools to curate a comprehensive list of between 500 – 2000+ keywords that are relevant to your business.
 Those ‘bulk’ keywords are broken up into sub-categories and organized by Average Monthly Search Volume.
 This clearly identifies which keywords / phrases are of the highest value.
 We pass this draft of the keyword back to you for review.
 Your input helps make sure we have curated the correct set of terms and allows you to point out any gaps in the research.

 STEP 2 – SITE STRUCTURE REVIEW & SILOING RECOMMENDATIONS